HenkWillcock/SWEN301ArchitectureProject/Essay.md

 ### 1.4 Project Domain

-ChessMaster is a simple GUI chess game.
-It features a basic MinMax AI for single player games.
+ChessMaster is a game project for use by any chess player.

+#### 1.4.1 Hardware

 ChessMaster is designed for offline use on a desktop or laptop machine.
-Because of this, it is limited by the hardware limitations of the particular machine it is running on.
+Because of this, it is limited by the hardware of the particular machine it is running on.
+ChessMaster isn't resource intensive however, almost all PCs and laptops would be able to run the program without problem, unless they are either very old or aren't functioning correctly.

+#### 1.4.2 Runtime Environment

+A real limitation of ChessMaster is that it's written in Java and requires the Java Runtime Environment (JRE) to run.
+Without the JRE there is simply no way to run the program.
+Most machines will have the JRE installed already, and if it's not installed it can be downloaded for free.

 ## 2 Project Design